 Elder is a longtime resident of the tiny West Texas town of Valentine, population about 175, located 40 miles south of Van Horn and 400 miles due west of Austin.

 Valentine’s a little more than a wide spot on two-lane U.S. Highway 90, but Elder’s roots there are deep.
-His grandfather laid out the town for settlement two generations ago.
+His great-grandfather, William Eli Bell, was among the men who platted the town for settlement in the early 1880s.

-Elder the younger’s studio fills an abandoned ‘30s-vintage gas station on the highway, which parallels the Union Pacific railroad tracks that run through town on the way to points east and west.
+Elder the younger’s studio fills an abandoned ‘30s-vintage Standard Oil gas station on the highway, which parallels the Southern Pacific Railroad tracks that run through town on the way to points east and west.

 He’s a loner and eccentric, very much a product of his uncrowded West Texas upbringing, but nonetheless gifted (or cursed) with a modern artistic vision and a relentlessly restless creative spirit.

-Elder was inspired to create the “American Fetish” series by a gift from close friend and fellow Texas artist Rick Griffin in 1972.
+Elder was inspired to create the “American Fetish” series by a Christmas gift from close friend and former Chouinard Art Institute classmate Rick Griffin in 1972.

-Griffin painted and adorned a Thanksgiving turkey breast and mailed it to Elder (pictured on Elder’s head, below right; photo by Griffin’s partner Randy Nauert).
+Griffin painted and adorned a Thanksgiving turkey breast and mailed it to Elder (pictured on Elder’s head, below right; photo by Griffin’s friend Randy Nauert).

-Attending the opening party were early Elder supporters and collectors Jackson Browne, Joni Mitchell, “Mama” Cass Elliot, David Geffen, Ned Doheny, Woodstock/Monterey Pop photographer Henry Diltz, and Glenn Frey, Don Henley, Randy Meisner and Bernie Leadon members of the brand-new rock group Eagles.
+Attending the opening party were early Elder supporters and collectors Jackson Browne, Joni Mitchell, Cass Elliot, David Geffen, Ned Doheny, Mark Volman of The Turtles, Woodstock/Monterey Pop photographer Henry Diltz, rock and roll art director Gary Burden.
+Glenn Frey, Don Henley, Randy Meisner, and Bernie Leadon, as the event’s musical entertainment, played their first show in public as Eagles that night, two months before Geffen’s Asylum label released their first album.

 Frey and Henley thought Elder’s art perfectly projected their band’s image, and eventually secured the rights to use the art for the two covers, the fourth and fifth Eagles albums released by Asylum Records.